hrkim153/hrkim153.github.io/_pages/about.md

 ---
 Hello, I am **Harim Kim**.

 I am currently working on my master's degree in the Department of Computer Science and Electrical Engineering at [Handong Global University](https://handong.edu/).
 My research interests include the development of deep learning networks and algorithms based on the characteristics of data.
 I am currently working under the guidance of [Prof. Charmgil Hong](https://charmgil.github.io/) in [Handong Artificial Intelligence Lab.
-(HAIL)](https://hail.handong.edu/), and I am **searching potential research labs for my Ph.D. studies in 2025**.
+(HAIL)](https://hail.handong.edu/), and I am **searching potential research labs for my Ph.D. studies**.

 Education
 ======